quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/1B001---Proofs---Jay-Cumming/1pjc_part01_Intuitive_Proof.md

 ---

 #### Divisibility and Pigeonhole Principle
 Background context: The text presents a mathematical proposition stating that among any 101 integers chosen from the set {1, 2, ..., 200}, at least one number will divide another.
-This is related to the pigeonhole principle, which states that if \( n \) items are put into \( m \) containers, with \( n > m \), then at least one container must contain more than one item.
+This is related to the pigeonhole principle, which states that if $n $ items are put into$m $ containers, with$n > m$, then at least one container must contain more than one item.
 :p What is the proposition about divisibility?
 ??x
 The proposition states that given any 101 integers chosen from the set {1, 2, ..., 200}, at least one of these numbers will divide another.
 This can be proven using the pigeonhole principle by setting up a specific rule for placing the numbers into boxes such that if two numbers land in the same box, one divides the other.